C-Cuinn/Software-Testing/Project.md

  The project will be divided up into tasks .
 Each task will be tackled by a dedicated team as to ensure focus on specific areas of
  testing.

- 2.2 Tasks.
+ 2.2 Tasks.<br>
- Task 1 : Menu testing , usability , intuative design.
+ Task 1 : Menu testing , usability , intuative design.<br>

- Task 2 : Gameplay testing , Bug finding , Exploit detection.
+ Task 2 : Gameplay testing , Bug finding , Exploit detection.<br>

- Task 3 : Combat testing , pickup collection.
+ Task 3 : Combat testing , pickup collection.<br>

- 3.0 Scope.
+ 3.0 Scope.<br>
  vgbuhinjom

- 4.0 Testing Strategy.
+ 4.0 Testing Strategy.<br>
  All Groups will have a specific assigned task which they will work on simultaneously while communicating with other task teams to share information on issues which may effect other aspects being tested by other teams.

- 4.1 Unit Testing :
+ 4.1 Unit Testing :<br>
 Is a level of software testing where individual components of a program/project are tested.
 The purpose is to validate that each unit of the software performs as designed.
 Unit testing will be employed by all teams for all tasks as it the best  way to ensure the most issues are found.

- 4.2 System and Integration Testing:
+ 4.2 System and Integration Testing:<br>
 Is defined as a type of software testing carried out in an integrated hardware and software environment to verify the behavior of the complete system.
 It also verifies a software system's coexistence with others and tests the interface between modules of the software application.

- 4.3 Performance and Stress Testing :
+ 4.3 Performance and Stress Testing : <br>
 Stress testing is a form of deliberately intense or thorough testing used to determine the stability of a given system.
 It involves testing beyond normal operational capacity, often to a breaking point, in order to observe the results.

- 4.4 User Acceptance Testing :
+ 4.4 User Acceptance Testing : <br>
 Acceptance testing is also known as user acceptance testing (UAT), end-user testing, operational acceptance testing (OAT), acceptance-test-driven development (ATTD) or field (acceptance) testing.
 Acceptance criteria are the criteria that a system or component must satisfy in order to be accepted by a user.

- 4.5 Batch Testing :
+ 4.5 Batch Testing :<br>
 Batch testing is performed by running the entire test set.
 All automated test scripts are executed one at a time by keeping the other scripts in waiting mode.

- 4.6 Automated Regression Testing :
+ 4.6 Automated Regression Testing : <br>
  Regression testing is re-running functional and non-functional tests to ensure that previously developed and tested software still performs after a change.

- 4.7 Beta Testing :
+ 4.7 Beta Testing : <br>
 A field test of the beta version of a product (such as software) especially by testers outside the company developing it that is conducted prior to commercial release

- 5.0 Hardware Requirements.
+ 5.0 Hardware Requirements.<br>
  The hardware requirments for this will be based off my expierence with similar games and the games listed in the brief of which i have had previous experience through either playing them myself or by in depth research conducted in pursuit of this information.
   ________________________________________________________________